remeric/Board-Game-Project/README.md

 Please see my various branches to check out other implementations of the application, such as the EKS_Build branch that utilizes Kubernetes on Amazon EKS behind a load balancer.
 The branches are to show my experience but the main applicaiton I plan to run in free tier services to save on personal cost.

+## Implementation
+- In variables.tf:
+  - Replace the aws_key_pair vairable with the link to your own private key (https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-keypair.html)
+  - Replace the docker_hub_account variable with your own docker hub, or leave it if you plan to use my docker image
+  - Replace the application_version variable with the current application version
+- Run terraform apply from within the terraform folder
+- Grab the public_ip from the output and verify your app is up and running.

+Notice:  These instructions are for those with some basic DevOps knowledge - if you are new like I was and need further instruction on what all tools to install, how to get started, etc. please let me know.
+Or, I would recommend taking the "Learn DevOps: Docker, Kubernetes, Terraform and Azure DevOps" course by in28minutes on Udemy.

 ## Tools/languages I have started implementing to date

 - AWS